Self-control

-Self-control is an aspect of inhibitory control, one of the core executive functions.
+Self-control is the ability to regulate one's emotions, thoughts, and behavior in the face of temptations and impulses.
+It is an aspect of inhibitory control, one of the core human executive functions.
 Executive functions are cognitive processes that are necessary for regulating one's behavior in order to achieve specific goals.

-Defined more independently, self-control is the ability to regulate one's emotions, thoughts, and behavior in the face of temptations and impulses.
-Thought to be like a muscle, acts of self-control expend a limited resource.
+As an executive function, self-control supports goal-directed behavior, planning, and decision making.
+In psychology, self-control is often distinguished from the broader construct of self-regulation, which includes the monitoring, adjustment, and maintenance of behavior and emotional states across changing situations.

+One influential model has described self-control as operating like a muscle that draws on a limited resource.

 In the short term, use of self-control can lead to the depletion of that resource.
-However, in the long term, the use of self-control can strengthen and improve the ability to control oneself over time.'
+However, in the long term, the use of self-control can strengthen and improve the ability to control oneself over time.

 Self-control is also a key concept in the general theory of crime, a major theory in criminology.
 The theory was developed by Michael Gottfredson and Travis Hirschi in their book A General Theory of Crime (1990).
 Gottfredson and Hirschi define self-control as the differentiating tendency of individuals to avoid criminal acts independent of the situations in which they find themselves.
-Individuals with low self-control tend to be impulsive, inconsiderate towards others, risk takers, short-sighted, and nonverbal oriented.
-About 70% of the variance in questionnaire data operationalizing one construct of self-control was found to be genetic.
+Individuals with low self-control tend to be impulsive, inconsiderate towards others, risk takers, short-sighted, and nonverbal-oriented.
+About 70 percent of the variance in questionnaire measures of this construct of self-control has been found to be attributable to genetic factors.

-As a virtue

-Classically, the virtue of self-control (or "willpower") was called continence, and contrasted with the vice of akrasia, or incontinence.

-In certain contexts, self-control manifested as other virtues: in frightening situations as courage, or in the face of aggravating situations as good temper.

-Christians may describe the struggle with akrasia as a battle between spirit (which is inclined to God) and flesh (which is mired in sin).
-The related virtue of temperance, or sophrosyne, has been discussed by philosophers and religious thinkers from Plato and Aristotle to the present day.
-One of the earliest and most well-known examples of self control as a virtue was Aristotle's virtue of temperance, which concerns having a well-chosen and well-regulated set of desires.
-The vices associated with Aristotle's temperance are self-indulgence (deficiency) and insensibility (excess).
-Deficiency or excess is in reference to how much temperance is had, for example, a deficiency of temperance leads to over indulgence, while too much or an excess of temperance leads to insensibility or unreasonable control.
-Aristotle suggested this analogy: The intemperate person is like a city with bad laws; the person without self-control is like a city that has good laws on the books but that does not enforce them.